 What is Economics?

-Economics can generally be broken down into macroeconomics, which concentrates on the behaviour of the economy as a whole, and microeconomics, which focuses on individual people and businesses.
+Economics can generally be broken down into macroeconomics, which concentrates on the behavior of the economy as a whole, and microeconomics, which focuses on individual people and businesses.

-Studying B.A Economics is all about the choice and is at the heart of all decision-making.
+Studying B.A.
+Economics is all about choice and is at the heart of all decision-making.
 Broad in scope, it explains how people, businesses, governments, and even families, schools, and charitable organizations make decisions with limited resources.

-Common skills gained from an B.A Economics degree include:
+Common skills gained from a B.A.
+Economics degree includes: